spe-uob/2021-AIWorkflow/README.md

 ## 1.3.
 Ethics

-Since our project need people's tweet theoretically (we are not collect actual tweets), it is still essential for the ethics approval.
+Since the project only needs to work on a conceptual level we didn't need to actually collect real tweets.
+Therefore we've only set a few dummy tweets to showcase functionality, and it is still essential for the ethics approval.
 You can check the [Ethics.md](./docs/ETHICS.md).
 Our route is route B specifically because only we and the client can access the functionality.

 ---